How To Market Assisted Living Effectively

 2. Develop a Comprehensive Marketing Plan

-A good marketing plan includes:
+A good marketing plan for assisted living includes:

 • Marketing goals that outline what you want to accomplish.